BakaTekku/Darker_Discord/README.md

 # Darker_Discord

-A darker Discord theme made by Night#6172 for use with BeautifulDiscord.
+A smooth darker theme for Discord that is easier on your eye sockets :) for use with BeautifulDiscord .

 ## How to Install (Windows)
 <br>**1.
 Click the following links:** [BD.cmd](https://raw.githubusercontent.com/BakaTekku/Darker_Discord/master/BD.cmd)